RawadAbdallah/Tabkhetna/README.md

 <!-- AWS Deployment -->
 <img src="./readme/title8.svg"/>

-###  Efficient AI Deployment: Unleashing the Potential with AWS Integration:
+###   Unleashing the Potential with AWS deploying:

-- This project leverages AWS deployment strategies to seamlessly integrate and deploy natural language processing models.
-With a focus on scalability, reliability, and performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.
+- This project backend is hosted on an AWS EC2 server, ensuring reliable and scalable deployment.
+Here's my server ip address 13.39.86.160, check it out.

 <br><br>